 3. LightStream – Best for high-dollar loans and longer repayment terms

-LightStream offers unsecured, fixed-rate personal loans as big as $100,000, with up to 12 years to repay.
+LightStream offers unsecured, fixed-rate personal loans as big as $100,000, with up to seven years to repay.
 But you must have excellent credit, meaning you must have a strong credit history of at least five years with different types of credit, such as a mortgage and credit cards.
 You also need sufficient assets and income to qualify for a jumbo-size personal loan.

 APRs for a LightStream debt consolidation loan of $50,000 or more range from 6.99 percent to 15.49 percent.
 Loans set up without automatic payment are 0.5 percent higher.
 LightStream guarantees it will beat any competitor’s rate by one-tenth of a percentage point (0.1 percent).

 The smallest LightStream debt consolidation loan is $5,000.
 You must have a credit score of at least 660 to qualify.
 LightStream does not charge origination fees and there are no penalty fees for paying off your consolidation loan early.
 You can borrow the money for just about any purpose, including buying a horse or an airplane.
 The entire loan application and approval process is done online.
 It’s possible to get approved and have the money deposited into your account on the same day.

 4. PenFed – Best for smaller loans and no fees

 Credit unions are known to have lower fees than traditional banks and other lenders because they are not for-profit businesses owned by their members.
 Pentagon Federal Credit Union offers unsecured, fixed-rate personal loans for debt consolidation with no origination fee.
 That’s big if you consider the impact of origination fees on loan costs.
 For example, a $20,000 loan with a 5 percent origination fee would cost you an extra $1,000.
 PenFed also does not charge application fees, annual fees or prepayment penalties.
 There is a minimum charge of $5 for late payments.